OswaldHurlem/OHUnityVector/README.md

 * Add SIMD/SOA types
 * Some of the required math functions (such as Div() for float types) shouldn't be required.
 * MAYBE: Generate C instead of C++
+* EVENTUALLY: Unity has plans to add an integer-based Vector type some day.
+I'll have to adjust the naming scheme to fit with whatever it ends up being named.
+(It's currently named Vector3Int (yuck) but this has been criticized).

 ## Please!!
-Let me know if you are using this library, how you're using it, and what features you'd like me to add.
+Let me know if you are using this library, how you're using it, and what you'd like changed or added.